jaianthv/UGCT-2021---Doctoral-school/UGCT_python_course.md

 Go to command prompt in your windows system.
 Then type the following one at a time;

-1. pip install matplotlib.py  - press enter ---> wait until the installation is complete, then go to the next point
+1. pip install matplotlib  - press enter ---> wait until the installation is complete, then go to the next point
 2. pip install numpy          - press enter ---> wait until the installation is complete, then go to the next point
 3. pip install os             - press enter ---> wait
 4. pip install sys            - press enter ---> wait